florian-beetz/bachelor-thesis/thesis.md

 [@Mac2017].
-Due to time constraints of this thesis and the strong coupling of the components, the Preferences, +GUI and +CLI components could not be extracted to seperate modules, but were left as one module.
+Due to time constraints of this thesis and the strong coupling of the components, the Preferences, +GUI and +CLI components could not be extracted to separate modules, but were left as one module.

 ![JabRef modules](images/jr_mods.svg){#fig:jr_mods}

-[@fig:jr_mods] shows the three modules `org.jabref` containg the GUI, CLI and Preferences components, `org.jabref.logic` and `org.jabref.model` containing the Logic and Model component respectively.
+[@fig:jr_mods] shows the three modules `org.jabref`, containing the GUI, CLI and Preferences components, `org.jabref.logic`, and `org.jabref.model` containing the Logic and Model component respectively.
 Additionally, the module `jabref-testutil` was extracted.
 However, this module was not encapsulated with +JPMS, but is only implemented as an additional Gradle module, that is required by the Logic module for running